PatrickDehkordi/nvme-of-tcp/README.md

 make -j 16 modules_install install
 ```
 ### Confirm that the build is included in the boot menu entry
-(This is depedent on the bootloader being used, for GRUB2)
+(This is depedent on the bootloader being used)
 ```
 cat /boot/grub2/grub.cfg | grep menuentry
 ```